Jazz Chisholm Preview, Player Props: Marlins vs. Rays

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, two triples, 12 home runs and 17 walks while hitting .244.
+- Chisholm is hitting .248 with six doubles, two triples, 13 home runs and 17 walks.

-- In 32.8% of his games this year, Chisholm has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in three contests.
+- Chisholm has driven in a run in 23 games this season (33.8%), including five games with more than one RBI (7.4%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.